KishanKRavi/ImageGenerator/README.md

 # HowToRun
-get the accesskey as mentioned below, and open command prompt in your system and type "node app.js" ensure that all the npm packages are installed which are required in app.js file..
+get the accesskey as mentioned below, and open command prompt and run the command "node app.js" then go to browser search for "localhost:3000"